Jos Letschert

 sculptors of your face

-- it changes while I'm
+- changing while I'm

 watching - I see you